Pain After Colonoscopy Polyp removal: 5 Causes, Gastroenterologist Explains

 Symptoms of post-polypectomy coagulation syndrome:

-- The symptoms often start few hours up to a few days after polypectomy with colonoscopy.
+- The symptoms often start a few hours up to a few days after a polypectomy with a colonoscopy.

 - Severe abdominal pain and tenderness.